 Chia seeds (whole, black or white).
 Either colour will do the trick.

-Almond & coconut milk.
-Coconut milk for silkiness, almond to keep it light.
+Canned coconut milk & almond milk.
+Coconut for silkiness, almond to keep it light.
 Oat milk works as a good sub for almond milk.

 Pure maple syrup.
 A natural, plant-based sweetener that complements the chocolate notes.
 It also keeps this dessert vegan for my plant-based pals!

 Cacao powder.
-To boost the chocolate intensity and flavour.
-It’s less processed than cocoa powder, has richer taste and more antioxidants.
+Less processed than cocoa powder, and with a richer taste and more antioxidants.
 You can sub in cocoa powder, but you may need to adjust quantities for the right flavour balance.

-You’ll also need the basics: vanilla extract (such an underrated ingredient—you know when it’s missing!), and a pinch of salt (I used flakey sea salt, but any salt works).
-Both help balance and intensify the flavours.
+You’ll also need the basics: vanilla extract (such an underrated ingredientโyou know when it’s missing!), and a pinch of salt (I used flakey sea salt, but any works) to intensify the flavours.

 Let’s Make: Blended Chia Pudding